publiccodenet/about/CONTRIBUTING.md

 Resolving these issues is a community effort as well, so be sure to clearly describe what you mean as others might not have the same context that you have.

-Is your issue a question, then it might be wise to follow the good survey question rules:
+Is your issue a question then it might be wise to follow the good survey question rules:

 * Only single barreled issues (no X and Y issues)
 * No negations in the issue title